jdalley/kbmod-ms-extension/README.md

 will enable you to browse to multiple Twitch pages and click the '+' button to add that stream, while persisting your previous additions despite the popup dissapearing.

-This is a rough version and I'll likely come back and implement enhancements soon.

 @jeffdalley